mristuccia/exiftool/README.md

 *MR: Forked to add some features for personal need:

 1. Added the ability to pass extra flags.
-For now only the IGNOR_MINOR flag is supported.
+For now only the "IGNORE_MINOR" flag is supported, more will come.
    Sample:

 ----
     List<Flag> flagList = new List<>();